KrypticCoconut/KrypticCoconut/README.md

 - currently learning python and some of its frameworks
 - warframe and league of legends addict
 - i mainly work on backend projects.
-- me and my team got 13th at nats in cyberpatriot
 - learning tensorflow and data engineering as of now

 <p align="center">